ssmak/lamp/README.md

 ## How to :question:
 #### Before running..
-Please refer to the folder structure (https://github.com/ssmak/lamp/tree/master/container_volume/www) which is aligned and mounted to the container /home/www.
+Please refer to the folder structure (https://github.com/ssmak/lamp/tree/master/container_volume/www) which is aligned and mounted to the container path /home/www.
 Don't forget to copy the SSL certificata for https.
 Finally, there is 3 folders in the /www/default directory.
 - /www/default/html
 - /www/default/ssl